 11 Simple Ways to Raise More on National Food Bank Day

-National Food Bank Day is on September 2, 2022.
+National Food Bank Day is on the first Friday of September every year.
 We want to help you unlock the generosity of donors who are passionate about contributing to the cause.

 Food banks have the critical job of providing meals to those facing hunger, which is no small feat.
 As a result of the COVID-19 pandemic, we’ve seen a larger number of people in need of their services.

 In 2020, food banks distributed 6 billion meals to those facing hunger in the United States.

 Launch a compelling crowdfunding campaign to take advantage of National Food Bank Day this September and raise more to impact more lives.

 Optimize your campaign, boost your organization’s visibility, and take a sizable step toward your year-end fundraising goals with this list of quick tips.